calazans/EasyPojo2Sheet/README_EN.md

 - 🎯 **Ideal for typical enterprise use cases** where maintainability is a priority
 - 🐳 **Perfect for memory-constrained environments** such as containers and serverless

-> **Note**: While we are not the fastest library in absolute terms, EasyPojo2Sheet prioritizes developer productivity and efficient resource usage over performance micro-optimizations.
+> **Note**: While it is not the fastest library in absolute terms, EasyPojo2Sheet prioritizes developer productivity and efficient resource usage over performance micro-optimizations.

 ## 📦 Installation